k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 - 2 meaningful summary tables (do not copy and paste results from Pandas)
 - Give at least two actionable insights (What type of content should they be looking to produce?
 What should the budget requirements be?
 Should they recruit certain actors for their content?)
-- Posted to git repo:
+## Posted to git repo:
 - A readme.md listing team members, project goals, etc
-- Python files and/or Jupyter notebook or of clean and commented code so an independent party can replicate your analysis
+- Python files and/or Jupyter notebooks with clean and commented code so an independent party can replicate your analysis
 - A link to your Google slide show